mshwf/xamarin-docs/docs/xamarin-forms/user-interface/custom-controls.md

 `public event EventHandler SelectionChanged;`

-One more step is to call The `MutateSelect` method in the set accessor of the `IsSelected` property:
+When the label is tapped we need to change the selection state of the control, create `MutateSelect` method in the set accessor of the `IsSelected` property, that gets mutated when the label is tapped:
 ```csharp
 public bool IsSelected
 {